Frequently Asked Questions

 What about our guides?
 Are they well trained?

 Safety & professional training is one of the things that sets Door County Adventure Center apart.
 Every one of our team members is CPR & First Aid certified.
-Our guides are trained & assessed according to international standards set by the American Canoe Association (ACA) or the Association for Challenge Course Technology (ACCT), in their respective fields.
-Our kayak guides complete an ACA Coastal Day Trip Leader Training throughout their first season of employment with us.
+Our guides are trained & assessed according to international standards set by the American Canoe Association (ACA) and/or the Association for Challenge Course Technology (ACCT), in their respective fields.
+Our kayak guides are trained to the standards of ACA Coastal Day Trip Leader Training throughout their first season of employment with us.
 In addition, all kayak guides are required to participate in on-going practice of kayak skills such as rescues, navigation, group management, and open water paddling.
 Our zip line guides and ropes course facilitators complete an ACCT training and certification exam focusing on areas of zip line guiding, rescues, soft facilitation skills, technical belay skills, and ropes course management.

 So what is a recreational paddling tour?